soundasleep/spritify/README.md

 A simple PHP script that can be used to process a CSS stylesheet, perform some basic optimisation, and generate a spritesheet of all sprites used in that stylesheet.

-This Git repository has been cloned from the original SVN repository: http://code.google.com/p/spritify/

 *NOTE* This project is very experimental - feel free to [report any issues or bugs](http://code.google.com/p/spritify/issues/list).

 ## Requirements